The Sheldon Memorial Lectures

 The Charity’s Trust deed expressly provides for funds to be spent on the provision of The Sheldon Memorial Lecture.

-In 2007 it was decided to hold a series of Lectures on 20th Century Individuals who had made a notable contribution to the City of York starting with Oliver Sheldon to coincide with the 50th anniversary of the founding of the Academic Trust to promote the formation of the University of York.
+In 2007 it was decided to hold a series of lectures on 20th Century individuals who had made a notable contribution to the City of York, starting with Oliver Sheldon, to coincide with the 50th anniversary of the founding of the York Academic Trust to promote the formation of the University of York.

 Forthcoming Lectures and Events